ukparliament/ontologies/procedure/flowcharts/design-notes.md

 Steps that can only happen once are shown on the procedure maps in red.
 In the data, this is a preclusion route linking that step to itself.

 Steps that can happen multiple times are shown on the procedure maps in white.

+### Procedure conclusion

+Procedure conclusion steps should only be brought into play by either an allows or causes route from a procedural step happening within Parliament.
+This may be a step in the House of Commons or a step in the House of Lords or a bicameral step.
+Procedure conclusion steps should not be brought into play by steps happening outside of Parliament, for example: an 'Instrument remains law' step.

 ## Procedure maps with logic gates